If you like the work I do on this blog, please consider supporting it via my Patreon or a Ko-fi tip.

-Reaper Miniatures released the Madame Delia figure in metal just this week.
-She is also going to be made into a Bones figure as part of the core set of the Bones 5 Kickstarter that is currently running.
+Reaper Miniatures has already released the Madame Delia figure in metal.
+She is also going to be made into a Bones figure as part of the core set of Bones 5.
+(Late pledges are available.) that is currently running.
 So I thought this would be a good time to share my paint job on this terrific figure.

 I do hope to add a base to her some time soon!